experiandataquality/postman-collections/README.md

 [Download file](../../raw/master/address-validate-api-rest.postman_collection.json)

-### Aperture Email Validation
+### Experian Email Validation

-Aperture Email Validation is a real-time REST API that helps you quickly determine the validity and status of email addresses at the point of collection.
+Experian Email Validation is a real-time REST API that helps you quickly determine the validity and status of email addresses at the point of collection.

 [Download file](../../raw/master/aperture-email-validation.postman_collection.json)
 ### Phone Validate